etdickey/BPv7Java/README.md

 ## Missing Critical Features in RFC 9171
-This is the continuation of Section IV-C (Architectural Improvements - Missing Critical Features) and Section II-C-(1) (Implementation - Configuration - Routing and Name Lookup) of our paper.
+This is the continuation of **Section IV-C** (Architectural Improvements - Missing Critical Features) and **Section II-C-1** (Implementation - Configuration - Routing and Name Lookup) of our paper.
 These were omitted in our paper as these are the deficiencies of the current BPv7 architecture regarding potential deployment issues that are closer to the implementation details than flaws of RFC [4838](https://datatracker.ietf.org/doc/rfc4838/)/[5050](https://datatracker.ietf.org/doc/rfc5050/)/[9171](https://datatracker.ietf.org/doc/rfc9171/).

 #### Undefined Notion of Clock Accuracy and Method of Synchronization
 As described in Section 8 of RFC 9171, BPv7 makes use of absolute timestamps in many places, and includes provisions for nodes having inaccurate clocks.
 However, it states that nodes may be unaware that their clock is inaccurate and exhibit unexpected behavior, but does not say how to synchronize clocks within DTN, or how nodes can learn if their clocks are inaccurate.
 This is a major potential flaw and needs to be addressed in the future.
 Assuming that a network --- especially a (potentially) large unstable network with prevailing disconnectivity and asymmetric data rates like DTN --- is always time synchronized is a huge, or maybe unrealistic, assumption.